Chapter Twenty: Emergence

 Julian looked up.
 That was six.
 He set the cards in a row face-up in the middle of the table.

-"The cereal one is a bot," Ben said immediately.
-"No human says 'the implant telling me how much sugar I was consuming.'
-That's like a customer service email."
+"The cereal one," Ben said immediately.
+"Nobody's real answer says 'the implant telling me how much sugar I was consuming.'
+That's a customer service email.
+Somebody asked their head for a lie and their head handed them a complaint."

 "It's a little stiff," Leena agreed.

 "I'm suspicious of 'I used to laugh at things,'" Julian said.
-"It's the kind of sentence that sounds deep but doesn't commit to anything.
-I'd expect a Ghost to write something like that."
+"It sounds deep and doesn't commit to anything.
+Easily a Catalyst fabrication."

-"Or a Human trying to be funny," Mateo said.
+"Or a Human being honest and a little sad," Mateo said.

 "Or that."

-"I'm not going to vote for it now."
+"I'm not going to vote for it now," Julian said.

 The discussion circled.
-Ben made a case for the mom-phone-call one being suspicious because "Ghosts don't have moms."
-Aisha pointed out that everyone has a mom, including Ghosts, that's not a thing.
-Theo floated three separate theories in four minutes, each contradicting the one before.
+Ben made a case for the mom-phone-call card.
+Aisha pointed out that everyone has a mom, including whoever the Ghost was.
+Theo floated three theories in four minutes, each contradicting the last.
 Mateo listened and said little.
-He voted for the cereal card.
+He voted for the cereal card, because the cereal card was, in fact, the most likely fake, and he had no reason tonight to throw the round.

-Aisha counted the votes.
+Aisha counted.
 Four for cereal.
 One for laugh.
 One for smartest-person.

 She flipped the cereal card.
 Behind it, written small: GHOST.